Integrating Amazon S3 Tables with Amazon analytics services - Amazon Simple Storage Service

 Note

-This integration uses the Amazon Glue and Amazon Lake Formation services and might incur Amazon Glue request and storage costs.
+This integration uses the Amazon Glue Data Catalog and might incur Amazon Glue request and storage costs.
 For more information, see Amazon Glue Pricing.

-Additional pricing applies for running queries on your S3 tables.
+Additional pricing applies for running queries on S3 Tables.
 For more information, see pricing information for the query engine that you're using.

 Prerequisites for integration